 CUBC Co-Chair / Partner, McCarthy Tétrault LLP

-CUBC Vice Chair / Senior VP, Emerging Markets and Chief Strategy Officer, EllisDon
+CUBC Vice Chair / Chief Strategy Officer, Executive Vice President Infrastructure Services & Technology, EllisDon

 As Chief Strategy Officer, Jody oversees strategic planning for EllisDon.
-She works directly with EllisDon’s senior management and Board of Directors to forecast areas of growth and to develop execution plans.
-Working directly with the CEO, Jody prepares EllisDon’s annual strategic planning report and works with all operational divisions to monitor progress with respect to short and long-term objectives.
+She works in collaboration with EllisDon’s senior management and Board of Directors to forecast areas of growth and to develop execution plans.
+Working directly with the CEO, Jody guides the development of EllisDon’s annual strategic planning report and works with all operational divisions to monitor progress with respect to short and long term objectives.